quintype/malibu/tutorial/loadable-components.md

 module.exports = modifiedBuildConfig;
 ```

-2. `@loadable/webpack-plugin` in `quintype-node-build` would        generate a stats file, which will then be utilized in the app to extract the css string that needs to be injected.
+2. `@loadable/webpack-plugin` in `quintype-node-build` would        generate a stats file, which will then be utilized in the app to extract the CSS string that needs to be injected.

     In the example shown below in `app/server/handlers/render-layout.js` file, the `ChunkExtractor` extracts the specific entry points from the stats file.